symfony/symfony-docs/book/forms.rst

 Creating a Simple Form
 ----------------------

-Suppose you're building a simple store application that will need to display products.
-Because your users will need to edit and create products, you're going to need to build a form.
-But before you begin, let's focus on the generic ``Product`` class that represents and stores the data for a single product:
+Suppose you're building a simple todo list application that will need to display "tasks".
+Because your users will need to edit and create tasks, you're going to need to build a form.
+But before you begin, first focus on the generic ``Task`` class that represents and stores the data for a single task:

 .. code-block:: php

-    // src/Acme/StoreBundle/Entity/Product.php
+    // src/Acme/TaskBundle/Entity/Task.php
-    namespace Acme\StoreBundle\Entity;
+    namespace Acme\TaskBundle\Entity;

-    class Product
+    class Task
     {
-        public $name;
+        protected $task;

-        protected $price;
+        protected $dueDate;

-        public function getPrice()
+        public function getTask()
         {
-            return $this->price;
+            return $this->task;
         }

-        public function setPrice($price)
+        public function setTask($task)
         {
-            $this->price = $price;
+            $this->task = $task;
         }

+        public function getDueDate()
+        {
+            return $this->dueDate;
         }
+        public function setDueDate(\DateTime $dueDate = null)
+        {
+            $this->dueDate = $dueDate;
+        }
+    }

 .. note::

-   If you're coding along with this example, be sure to create and enable the ``AcmeStoreBundle``.
-Run the following command and follow the on-screen
+   If you're coding along with this example, create the ``AcmeTaskBundle`` first by running the following command (and accepting all of the default options):
-   directions:

    .. code-block:: bash

-        php app/console generate:bundle --namespace=Acme/StoreBundle
+        php app/console generate:bundle --namespace=Acme/TaskBundle

-This type of class is commonly called a "plain-old-PHP-object" because, so far, it has nothing to do with Symfony or any other library.
-It's quite simply a normal PHP object that directly solves a problem inside *your* application (i.e. the need to represent a product in your application).
-Of course, by the end of this chapter, you'll be able to submit data to a ``Product`` instance (via a form), validate its data, and persist it to a database.
+This class is a "plain-old-PHP-object" because, so far, it has nothing to do with Symfony or any other library.
+It's quite simply a normal PHP object that directly solves a problem inside *your* application (i.e. the need to represent a task in your application).
+Of course, by the end of this chapter, you'll be able to submit data to a ``Task`` instance (via an HTML form), validate its data, and persist it to the database.

-So far, you haven't actually done any work related to "forms" - you've simply created a PHP class that will help you solve a problem in *your* application.
-The goal of the form built in this chapter will be to allow your users to interact with the data of a ``Product`` object.

 .. index::
    single: Forms; Create a form in a controller